vduce/randa-kassis-website/public/interviews/essayistcritics/ec5.md

 I say this both as a Syrian and as a Christian.

-<b>Meanwhile, Syria is dying.
-The toll of over four years of war grows more devastating by the day.</b>
+**Meanwhile, Syria is dying.
+The toll of over four years of war grows more devastating by the day.**

 The situation is beyond tragic — it is the greatest humanitarian disaster since the Second World War.
 More than four million Syrians have been forced to flee their homes, escaping towns and villages reduced to rubble.

 The international community should have assumed its responsibility long ago — for instance, by opening humanitarian corridors.
 But that never happened.
 And so my people continue to die or to flee.

-<b>What does a pluralistic Syria mean to you, especially at the level of the state?</b>
+**What does a pluralistic Syria mean to you, especially at the level of the state?**

 I envision a complete separation of religion and state.
 What should bind us is our shared identity as Syrians — before being Muslim, Christian, Arab, or Kurdish.
 We must unite not through ethnic or religious affiliation but through common values: secularism and democracy.

 We must oppose all forms of totalitarianism, regardless of the ideology they espouse — including Islamism.

 I’m well aware that building such a Syria will take time.
 The war has caused deep societal fractures, which may take generations to heal.